shinkula pass

 My suggestion…

-Do Keylong to Kargil, via Shinkula Pass, and explore some of the most isolated villages, unforgiving dirt roads, and deadly river crossings – all bundled in an epic 5-day epic road adventure!
+Do Keylong to Kargil, via Shinkula Pass, and explore some of the most isolated villages, unforgiving dirt roads, and deadly river crossings – all bundled in an epic 5-day road adventure!

 Shinkula Pass: Keylong To Kargil via Zanskar Itinearary